jet/equinox/README.md

 #### The ingredients

 With Deciders in general, and Equinox in particular, the following elements are involved:
-- a `State` type, on which we base decisions, which can be updated by the consequences of a decision
+- a `State` type, on which decisions can be based.
+This can be updated as a consequence of a decision, e.g. the item identifiers in a cart and the associated quantities
-- a `decide` function, which is presented a `State`, and returns a decision, which we use to update the State, if, and only if there is no concurrency conflict when applying them
+- a `decide` function, which is presented a `State`, and returns a decision, which we use to update the State, if, and only if there is no concurrency conflict when applying them, e.g. the `decider` might validate that it's acceptable to start a process at the present time, returning the identifier of the process; if there is already one in flight, it can return the identifier of that already-started process (covered under the term idempotency further onwards)
-- an `initial` State, from which we start
+- an `initial` State, from which we start if there's nothing in the store, e.g. an empty list of product codes representing nothing in the cart
-- an `Event` type (think a Discriminated union)
+- an `Event` type (think a Discriminated union).
+This might have cases like `Cleared`, `QuantityChanged`, `ItemAdded` (in some cases only a snapshot of the state is persisted, but in Equinox, changes are always represented in terms of the relevant Event type for a given Decider)
-- the Events are maintained as an ordered list of events (could be an in memory array, a stream in ESDB, documents with a Tip as with `Equinox.CosmosStore`)
+- the Events are logically represented as an ordered list of events (could be an in memory array, a stream in ESDB, documents with a Tip as with `Equinox.CosmosStore` etc).
+In some cases e.g. `RollingState` mode, they may get folded and snapshotted when stored)
-- the State is established by [`fold`](https://en.wikipedia.org/wiki/Fold_(higher-order_function))ing the sequence of `Event`s, starting from an `initial` state
+- the State is established by [`fold`](https://en.wikipedia.org/wiki/Fold_(higher-order_function))ing the sequence of `Event`s, starting from an `initial` state.
+This value [should not be mutated by the `fold` function](https://en.wikipedia.org/wiki/Persistent_data_structure).

 With the Equinox `type Decider`, the typical `decide` signature used with the `Transact` API has the following signature: